PranavSingh31/ToDoListApp/README.md

 # Task Manager App

 A simple task manager application to help you keep track of your tasks.
 This app allows you to add, edit, mark as completed, and delete tasks.
-You can also filter tasks by status - "All," "Completed," or "Pending."
+You can also filter tasks by status - "All," "Completed," or "Pending.".
+The project is deployed at [here](todolistpr.netlify.app)

 ## Features